Sadly none of the Founding Fathers held views on "Race" that are acceptable to modern standards. However they did not all hold the same views either.

 Alexander Hamilton wanted to make the Presidency a life time appointment, and same with Senators.
 If he'd had his way the President would be a King in all but name.
 There was prior precedent in Human History for a King being democratically elected, chiefly Pre-Republic Rome.

 Speaking of Rome.
 Hamilton once told Jefferson that Julius Caesar was the greatest man who ever lived.

-Alexander Hamilton actually liked the from of Government Britain had at that time, he viewed it as the ideal form of Government.
-He supported the Revolution only because he felt the Colonies should have their own Parliament and not be Subject to one across an Ocean.
+Alexander Hamilton actually liked the from of Government Britain had at that time, he viewed it as nearly the ideal form of Government.
+He supported the American Revolution only because he felt the Colonies should have their own Parliament and not be Subject to one across an Ocean.
 (Men like Hamilton saw themselves as revolting against Parliament far more so then The King.)
 Parliament did not represent the entire population of Britain back then, only the Nobility and wealthy land owners.